pzhaojohnson/rnacanvas.draw.style/README.md

 ### `applyTo()`

-Apply the attributes to a given SVG element.
+Applies the attributes to a given SVG element.

+Attributes are applied independently of each other (e.g., if setting one attribute were to throw an error, the setting of other attributes would not be affected).

 ### `serialized()`